noparvar/InnoscriptaNewsAggregator/README.md

 - **Data Aggregation and Storage:** Regularly fetches articles from selected data sources and stores them locally in a database.

 - **API Endpoints:** Provides API endpoints for the frontend application to interact with the backend.
-Endpoints include fetching articles, searching with filtering criteria, and user preferences.
+Endpoints include fetching articles and searching with filtering criteria.

 - **Integration with Scout and Eloquent API Resources:** Uses Laravel Scout for full-text searching and Eloquent API Resources to transform data into a structured JSON response.